tsdat/tsdat/docs/source/tutorials/pipeline_customization.rst

 user-built code to read and pre-process raw data.

 It is recommended to test your code before inputting to tsdat's framework by first writing and testing a reader on your input data in your preferred IDE.
-The reader file can contain as many ``<custom_name>Reader``s as the user requires.
-The read function should return an xarray Dataset.
+This read function should return an xarray Dataset.

-3. Since we're using the same NOAA NCEI data as before, as an example, we'll recreate tsdat's csv reader from the user's standpoint.
-When you open readers.py, you'll see the reader is built from a class with the name ``CustomDataReader``, and consists of a `Parameters` class and a "read" function.
-The `Parameters` class is built to organize additional parameters not specified in the retriever.yaml file, and the "read" function contains the actual file reader code.
+3. Since we're using the same NOAA NCEI data as before, this tutorial with recreate tsdat's csv reader from the user's standpoint:

 .. code-block:: python